-2. Provide a full range of services to qualifying migrant students including applicable Title I programs, special education, gifted education, vocational education, language programs, counseling programs, elective classes, ﬁne arts classes, etc.;
+2. Provide a full range of services to qualifying migrant students including applicable Title I program, special education, gifted education, vocational education, language programs, counseling programs, elective classes, ﬁne arts classes, etc.

 4. To the extent feasible, provide advocacy and outreach programs to migratory students and their families and professional development for district staff; and

 5. Provide parent(s)/guardian(s) an opportunity to participate in the program.

 Section 504 and ADA Grievance Procedures

 The district is committed to maintaining equitable employment and educational practices, services, programs, and activities that are accessible and usable by individuals with disabilities.
 To discuss concerns or seek resolutions related to Section 504 or the ADA, contact Mandy Lloyd.
 He/she shall respond to all complaints within twenty (20) days with a written response as well as information on further grievance procedures that may be followed if the complaining party is not satisfied with the coordinator's proposed resolution.